clawpack/doc/doc/dtopotools_module.rst

    is now.)

-The notebook `geoclaw/dtopotools_examples.ipynb
+The notebook `dtopotools_examples.ipynb
 <http://www.clawpack.org/gallery/_static/notebooks/geoclaw/dtopotools_examples.html>`_
 illustrates how to use some of the tools.

-The notebook `geoclaw/Okada.ipynb
+The notebook `Okada.ipynb
 <http://www.clawpack.org/gallery/_static/notebooks/geoclaw/Okada.html>`_
 illustrates the Okada model using some of these tools.